 "My brother beat me.
 My sister beat my brother.
 My father beat my sister and my brother and me.
 My mother beat my father and my sister and me and my brother.
 The neighbors beat our family.
 The people down the block beat the neighbors and our family."

-- In the first Gremlins film, Phoebe Cates's character, who hates Christmas, tells the sad story of her dad dying on Christmas Day, whilst climbing down the chimney to surprise for her and her mom.
-In the sequel, she starts going on about some other awful thing that happened to her on Lincoln's Birthday, at which point her husband says something like 'Not now, honey'.
+In the first Gremlins film, Phoebe Cates's character, who hates Christmas, tells the sad story of her dad dying on Christmas Day, whilst climbing down the chimney to surprise for her and her mom.
+In the sequel, she starts going on about some other awful thing that happened to her on Lincoln's Birthday, involving a guy dressed as Lincoln (the fact that a Gremlin wannabe flasher was her Berserk Button in the first movie may shed some light on that), at which point her husband says something like 'Not now, honey'.